TobleMiner/wintron7.0/README.md

 ## Camera
 The camera is of very low quality and I've not looked into getting it working yet.
 It doesn't look like the camera is a USB camera thus getting it working might be pretty hard and is of low priority to me.

-## Power management
-While the battery is being detected there is zero information about the status of the battery.
-Unluckily the same applies for external power input.